 The report also revealed the anxiety of a larger number of owners and prospective buyers would increase if the Boston North Shore mortgage outlook were to include further rate increases.
 The lesson here is that when it comes to housing, perception is reality.
 Case in point: Interest rates are still within 1% of all-time historic lows, but to many potential buyers – especially first-timers – it may not seem that way, in light of the recent attention rate increases have received.

-Also of Interest - Boston North Shore Mortgage Refinancing: Are You Missing Out?
+Also of Interest - Boston North Shore Mortgages - What Will Slightly Higher Rates Mean?

 Still, in the face of recent increases there are real estate experts who feel rates won’t climb much higher in 2017.
 Redfin, for example, predicts rates will likely reach no higher than 4.3% for a 30-year fixed rate mortgage.
 In addition, they expect an ever-improving credit market, citing large financial institutions like Bank of America, Wells Fargo, JP Morgan and Quicken, who in 2016 offered mortgage loans with just 1% – 3% down.
 Redfin says these and other programs will attract more millennials and first-time buyers into the U.S. housing market in 2017.